Part 1 – Types of pickup:

 The early DeArmond pickups such as the basic plain chrome type also known as the Hershey bar type, the FH and RH attachables, the S-grille, the Diamond-grille, the multi-diamond grille type and others employed one bar magnet.
 The main disadvantage of this type of pickup is that the magnetic field strength is the same across every string, which can result in an uneven response as heard by the human ear.

 The Model 1000 pickup is unique in that it has one coil that was first wound around the pole-pieces for the four lowest strings (G, D, A and E) after which the pole-pieces and spacer for the E and B strings were inserted into the coil former.
 The coils wind was then continued around all six pole-pieces.
 Less coil turns around the High E and B strings resulted in a weaker signal from those strings.
 DeArmond referred to this procedure in their literature as their ‘Duo Form’ method of winding.
-It was time and labor-intensive.
+It was time and labor-intensive and contribnuted to the comparatively high breakage rate of the winding wire.

 The second type of electromagnetic pickup consists of a coil of copper wire placed within a magnetic field as before, but this type does not depend on proximity to the strings.
 Instead, a ferrous plate is placed within the magnetic field and the pickup itself is placed against the soundboard of the instrument.
 This ferrous plate is the base-plate of the pickup.
 As the soundboard vibrates, the metal plate vibrates in sympathy with it and this induces a corresponding voltage and waveform in the coil, with the same result as before.
 The DeArmond pickups employing this principle are the models 700, 750, 750-C, 800 attachable transducer pickup for roundhole flat-top Spanish guitar (not to be confused with the Model 800 TremTrol) and Model 900.